Fear of change is a common phenomenon in humans. Why do humans fear change so much?

 This way, you keep your goal within your bubble of awareness.
-The small wins you gain along the way appeals to your instant gratification hungry brain.
+The small wins you gain along the way appeal to your instant gratification-hungry brain.

 Life is chaotic and you’re likely to get derailed.
 The key is to get back on track.
 Consistency is all about consistently getting back on track.
 I recommend tracking your goals on a weekly or a monthly basis.
 Progress is motivating.

 The same applies to changing habits.
 Overcome your natural tendency to conquer a big goal in one go (Instant!).
 It doesn’t work.
 I suspect we do this so we can have a justifiable excuse to quit sooner (“See, it doesn’t work”) and go back to our old patterns.

 Instead, go one small step at a time.
 Fool your mind into thinking that the large goal is really a small, instantly attainable goal.

 When you break your goal down into small chunks and hit them one by one, you’re leveraging both immediacy and emotions.
 The satisfaction gained by checking off stuff keeps you moving forward.
 It’s the grease in the engine of bringing about positive change.

 Believing you can reach your goals and visualizing you’ve attained them is helpful for the same reasons.
 They reduce the psychological distance between where you are and where you want to be.

 Many experts have stressed the importance of ‘knowing your why’ i.e. having a purpose that drives your goals.
 Purpose appeals to the emotional part of the brain as well.